Léo Martins: Biography

 Léo and his twin brother, Bê Martins, were born in Brazil.
 Léo was born two minutes after his older sibling.
-Aged 18, they went to play association football in Spain.
+Aged 18, they went to play association football in Spain on the promise of a contract.
+However, when they arrived, an issue with their agent meant there was no club to sign for.
+The move was funded by their parents, but without an income the money soon ran out and the brothers found themselves broke and starving.
+Despite this, they stayed in Spain to attempt to recuperate the money for their parents.
+Eventually, they landed a contract with CD Canillas.
 During this time, they began the application process for Portuguese citizenship.
 This was possible since their paternal great-grandfather was from the country.
 In 2009, citizenship was achieved.
-In 2011, their contracts ended and aged 21, they returned to Brazil to find a new club.
+Aged 21, in 2011, their contracts ended and their mother developed a health issue, and so they returned to Brazil.
 To maintain their fitness, they began training on the beach.
 Struggling to find a new football club, they started to pursue beach soccer instead, joining Vasco da Gama and soon after, Flamengo.
 Léo's progress was slightly behind his brother's, who moved on to a Russian club before him.

-After finishing as top scorer at the 2014 Euro Winners Cup, Léo, and brother Bê received an offer to join the Portugal squad at the end of 2014 after playing for clubs in Italy.
-Despite offers from the Brazilian national team, the brothers decided they wanted to represent Portugal instead, citing their belief that there would be less chance of a "follow-up" if they were to join Brazil, their admiration for the country, and for Portuguese legends Madjer and Alan.
+After finishing as top scorer at the 2014 Euro Winners Cup, Léo, and brother Bê, received an offer to join the Portugal squad at the end of 2014 after playing for clubs in Italy.
+Despite offers from the Brazil national team, the brothers decided they wanted to represent Portugal instead, citing their belief that there would be less chance of a "follow-up" if they were to join Brazil, their admiration for the country, and for Portuguese legends Madjer and Alan.
 Léo debuted for Portugal on 9 July 2015 at the 2015 FIFA Beach Soccer World Cup, six months after his brother.
 Léo scored his first goal for Portugal in his second appearance, against Senegal on 11 July.
-That year, both brothers moved to Braga with whom they would go on to win multiple domestic and European titles.
+Portugal won the tournament, and in response, Léo, along with the rest of the squad, were appointed as Officers of the Order of Prince Henry in December 2015.
+That year, both brothers also joined Braga with whom they would go on to win multiple domestic and European club titles.

+In 2016, Léo combined with Alan to finish off a one-two move versus Greece nominated for goal of the year, but his effort was beaten by Nick Perera of the United States.

-In 2019, he was the second highest scorer in Beach Soccer Worldwide competitions with 69 goals.
-Following Portugal's 2019 World Cup victory, along with the rest of the squad, Léo was made a Commander of the Order of Merit.
+In 2019, following Portugal's 2019 World Cup victory, along with the rest of the squad, Léo was made a Commander of the Order of Merit.
+He was also named as one of the tournament's top ten best players, out of the 192 participants.
+He ended the season as the second highest scorer in Beach Soccer Worldwide competitions with 69 goals.
+In 2021, Léo was voted by fellow national team captains and coaches as one of the best three players in the world at the Beach Soccer Stars awards in Dubai.